-Because pure, simple faith is this hymn’s message, my piano arrangement of All the Way My Savior Leads Me is delicate and sports uncluttered rhythms, harmonies, and structure.
+Because pure, simple faith is this hymn’s message, my piano arrangement of All the Way My Savior Leads Me is delicate with uncluttered rhythms, harmonies, and structure.
 And to emphasize the hymn’s most important message, near the end of the work I repeated the melodic motif that accompanies the text Jesus doeth all things well – a good reminder to us all.
 Enjoy!

 For I know, whate’er befall me,